Which Cambodian island is right for you?

 Tanks for everything!

 Any island stay brings you up close and personal with a bit of nature, but some places are more wild than others.
 Longing to lose the WiFi and truly escape?
-Adventurers who like their location untouched and untamed will enjoy Robinson Bungalows on Koh Rong Samloem, falling asleep to the sound of monkeys and tokay geckos and exploring the under-subscribed beach.
+Adventurers who like their location untouched and untamed will enjoy Robinson Bungalows and Huba Huba on Koh Rong Samloem, falling asleep to the sound of monkeys and geckos and exploring the under-subscribed beach.
 On Koh Ta Kiev, get back to basics sleeping in an outdoor hammock at Ten 103 or pitching a tent on your chosen spot of paradise at Crusoe Island.
+Palm Beach on Koh Rong ranks well for its location (less so for food and service) where the ratio of the small number of bungalows to the length of the private bay makes this place a perfect get-away-from-it-all setting.

 Tiny shorts optional.

-For a memorable mates' break, hanging out on tropical beaches sipping cocktails is something to tell the grandkids.
+For a memorable mates’ break, hanging out on tropical beaches sipping cocktails is something to tell the grandkids about (well, maybe).
 Head to Palm Beach Resort on Koh Rong for kayaking, volleyball and lazy beachside barbecues.
-Book out all 10 bungalows and make it your private island getaway!
-On the island's main beach, Monkey Island has a good selection of accommodation and a spacious shady restaurant deck designed for drinks and storytelling late into the night.
-For a cheaper option, your crew can bed down in Ten 103's dorm on Koh Ta Kiev and wake up to sparkling sea views in a jungle setting.
+On the island’s main beach, Monkey Island has a good selection of accommodation and a spacious shady restaurant deck designed for drinks and storytelling late into the night.
+For a cheaper option, your crew can bed down in Ten 103’s dorm on Koh Ta Kiev and wake up to sparkling sea views in a jungle setting.
+Fancy something fancier?
+Book out all five bungalows at Nomads Cambodia and bag yourself a private island.

 ... and relax.

-While we'd strongly recommend a few nights on your chosen island, travellers on tight schedules can still get an island experience on a day trip.
-Although a way offshore, Koh Rong Samloem can be reached by the Party Boat in less than two hours, giving you a few hours of impressive white beach time.
-Don't forget your toothbrush in case you decide you can't possibly leave the same day.
-Closer to land, Koh Ta Kiev is less than an hour's boat ride and Koh Russei features in all the three-island day tours sold around Sihanoukville.
-If you do visit Koh Russei, follow the jungle path across the island for 10 minutes to the more beautiful and less inhabited bay.
+While we’d strongly recommend a few nights on your chosen island, travellers on tight schedules can still get an island experience on a day trip.
+Thanks to the introduction of speedboat services, Koh Rong Samloem and Koh Rong can both be reached in 40 minutes or so.
+Alternatively the Party Boat heads to the former in less than two hours, giving you a few hours of impressive white beach time.
+Don’t forget your toothbrush in case you decide you can’t possibly leave the same day.
+Closer to land, Koh Ta Kiev is less than an hour’s boat ride away.

 Add your comment